aabbtree77/esp32-vpn/README.md

 [canyouseeme.org](https://canyouseeme.org/)

-Hole punching solves the problem, but demands another external server or the 3rd party service.
-An interesting option is [rustdesk](https://github.com/rustdesk/rustdesk) which automates everything for free, for now.
-Practice shows that such free 3rd party solutions are only good for testing as they do not stay free eventually.
+Hole punching solves the problem, but demands another external server or an entire commercial service.
+An interesting option is [RustDesk](https://github.com/rustdesk/rustdesk) which automates everything for free, for now.
+Running and configuring such software is a complex endeavor however.

 There is also the exotic 3rd option that does UDP hole punching with the ICMP packets, i.e. the [pwnat](https://samy.pl/pwnat/) utility.
 It succeeds only with a certain probability and is totally unsuitable for continuous operations.

 Yet another way is to rely on the 3rd party MQTT broker.
 CloudMQTT has removed its only free plan.
-HiveMQ allows a free setup, but I am getting "Server closed connection without DISCONNECT" already in their test phase when switching a computer yet using the same credentials from their CLI interface.
-Such solutions seem to be good for big commercial apps that would build their setups with at least some consultancy via email or phone.
+HiveMQ allows a free setup, but I am getting "Server closed connection without DISCONNECT" already in a simple test setup when switching a computer yet using the same credentials from their CLI interface.
+Such ways seem to be good for big commercial apps as they introduce a need for at least some consultancy via email or phone.

-It seems the most solid way is to set up hole punching with one's own server via e.g. [rustdesk](https://github.com/rustdesk/rustdesk), but this is quite a layer to study and adopt.

-Perhaps the best way is to rely on the ESP RainMaker cloud which solves most of the problems of connecting ESP32 chips globally, for free, for now.
-The problem is that this is again a 3rd party solution with a still evolving C++ API which is a lot more complex than MicroPython.
+Perhaps it is best to rely on the ESP RainMaker cloud which solves most of the problems of connecting ESP32 chips globally, for free, for now.
+The problem here is a heavy dependence on a cloud by Espressif Systems, with a still evolving C++ API.

+As a compromise, I could suggest a hackish [communication via github](https://github.com/aabbtree77/sendrecvb) which I have tested.
+We are not able to send simple text messages/UDP/MQTT packets directly from PC to PC based on their MAC addresses, but we have access to giant largely free reliable services such as gmail or github which can be used to send commands and achieve remote control independence from complex proprietary/open source software.

 ## Some Observations, Problems

-- An impressive chip with convenient MicroPython interpreter, but still a long way towards reliability.

-- MicroPython vs something static: I would go for static if I had a choice, but not Arduino/C++.
-Neither detects hardware and communication errors.
-One may need to study additional networking tools.

 - Consider an example: The DHT sensor is detached from the chip's pin.
-Executing the line "dht_sensor.measure()" or "dht_sensor.start()" will reboot the device with a "useful" error message:
+Executing the line "dht_sensor.measure()" or "dht_sensor.start()" in the MicroPython REPL will reboot the device with a "useful" error message:

   ```console
   >>> import mainx